 Domestic Helper Classes And Courses Hong Kong:

 Top Helper Courses Guide By Little Steps, https://www.littlestepsasia.com/hong-kong/family-life/domestic-helpers/helper-courses-hong-kong.
-Note, many of the current offerings are on hold due to COVID-19.

 The Family Zone, 3/F, 12 Crown Terrace, Pok Fu Lam, Hong Kong, +852 9887 3235, www.thefamilyzone.hk/courses/helpers-child-care-first-aid-cpr

 As with all relationships, sometimes things just don’t work out.
 To terminate a contract, you’ll need to inform the immigration department via the link below within seven days of termination and provide return airfare (or payment in lieu) for your former employee.
 This can all be done online.
 By law, foreign domestic workers are able to stay in Hong Kong for two weeks after their contract is terminated.